johnclatech/Cards_Service/README.md

 # Cards_Service
-A card Project for my Interview the swagger for the Card-service API runs on : http://localhost:8081/swagger-ui/index.html
+A card Project for my Interview

+The swagger for the Card-service API runs on : http://localhost:8081/swagger-ui/index.html

 The Properties File for DB access applications properties does not require you to pass a password